 - To monitor the progression of a disease, how well an organ is working, or if treatment is helping

-- To verify specific events (for example, DNA testing after a rape, or urine testing to look for drug use)
+- To verify specific events (for example, DNA testing after a sexual assault (rape), or urine testing to look for drug use)

 Many conditions can change your lab results.
 Your doctor will talk with you about any abnormal results as they relate to you.